sj114/sdc-p3/README.md

 Starting with a simpler initial model with just 2 CONVs and 1 FC, no pooling, no dropout, incremental additions of non-linearity, Pooling, Hidden Layers and finally Dropouts were included to enhance the feature learning and to reduce overfitting, before finally arriving at the above mentioned architecture.

 Since the starting image size is not particularly small, strided convolution of 2x2 and a larger kernel size (5x5) were used for the first few conv layers, before reducing the stride to 1 and kernel size to 3x3 for the subsequent layers.
 Various different sizes for the filters and fully connected layers were experimented with, and the combination that has been chosen in the final architecture provided the best performance in these experiments.
+Ideas such as increased stride size and kernel size for initial convolutional layers were derived from the following [whitepaper](https://arxiv.org/pdf/1604.07316v1.pdf).

 ### Hyperparameters

-Filter/kernel size: 5x5 and 3x3
+* Filter/kernel size: 5x5 for first 3 conv layers, and 3x3 for last 3 conv layers
-Number of epochs: 3
+* Number of epochs: 3
-Batch size: 32
+* Batch size: 32
-Learning rate: 0.0001
+* Learning rate: 0.0001
-Pooling stride: 2x2
+* Pooling stride: 2x2
-Dropout rate: 0.25 and 0.5
+* Dropout rate: 0.25 after Conv layers and 0.5 after FC layers
-Optimizer: Adam
+* Optimizer: Adam
-Loss function: MSE
+* Loss function: MSE
-Non-linear component: ELU
+* Non-linear component: ELU
-Padding type: 'Same'
+* Padding type: 'Same'
-Stride size: 2 for some layers, 1 for some layers
+* Stride size: 2x2 for first 3 conv layers, 1x1 for last 3 conv layers

 ### Fully annotated model